Spinal Cord Injury

 Quadriplegia(quad means 4).
 This is loss of movement and feeling in all 4 limbs (arms and legs).
 It often happens

 as a result of injury at T1 or above.
 Quadriplegia also affects the chest muscles.

-Injuries at C4 or above require a mechanical breathing machine (ventilator).
+Injuries at C4 or above need a mechanical breathing machine (ventilator).